 Graceland University is blessed with a very diverse campus community that is supported through many organizations and offices.
-The Intercultural Office serves the international students at Graceland University-Lamoni Campus in successfully accomplishing their academic, social and professional objectives.
+The Intercultural Office serves the international students at Graceland University's Lamoni Campus in successfully accomplishing their academic, social and professional objectives.
 The primary function of the office is to provide students assistance in the adjustment to life in the United States and at Graceland.
-The office serves as liaison between the international students and various university offices, the US Citizenship and Immigration Services (USCIS), embassies, consulates, and off-campus constituencies.
+The office serves as liaison between the international students and various university offices, the U.S. Citizenship and Immigration Services (USCIS), embassies, consulates and off-campus constituencies.
 Some of the services provided are:

 - Providing sessions for orientation and ongoing needs throughout the student's university career